La Mesa Neighborhoods Guide: Schools, Parks, and What Life Looks Like in Each Area

 The Bottom Line

-I've helped a lot of families find their footing here over the past 20 years.
+I've helped a lot of people find their footing here over the past 20 years.
 Some needed the walkable village feel.
 Some needed the big lot and the views.
 Some needed to keep the budget tight while still getting into a good school zone.
 La Mesa usually has an answer.

 Reach out anytime.
 I'm Chris Melingonis - The Realtor Dad.
 619-929-9812 / Chris@TheRealtorDad.com